dclong/blog/misc/content/2021/03/poker-game-in-casinos.markdown

 Also non-tribals can have a max of 15 tables of any type.
 So if you go to a casino, as opposed to a card room, that spreads 5 pit games, they can spread, at most, 10 poker games.

+### Fortune Poker Room

 https://www.mypokercoaching.com/fortune-poker-room/

+max bet/raise is $300 for 1/3 and 3/5.
+Max 3 raises.